sriveros95/AgroFaaS/README.md

 Nuxt Farmer Interface

 ## feed-the-humans
-Calculate based on differet diet examples how many of each ingredient are needed to feed the current world population.
+Calculate based on differet diet examples how much of each ingredient are needed to feed the current world population

 ## Ideas
 - Plant Info & Tips (file)DB